 As no research has directly tested the positivity bias on various social media, we conducted a pilot study to test an original protocol: participants were asked to remember an event and write a text about it (time 1), they were then asked to imagine sharing this event on a particular social media by writing a text again (time 2).
 The type of social media was the independent variable (Facebook vs. Instagram vs. Twitter/X), and the dependent variables were the texts’ valence and the number of emoji.
 This pilot study was designed to address three research questions:

-RQ1: How does the positivity bias manifest on social media?
+Pilot RQ1: How does the positivity bias manifest on social media?

-RQ2: Does the positivity bias vary according to the type of social media?
+Pilot RQ2: Does the positivity bias vary according to the type of social media?

-RQ3: Does positivity bias have an influence on emoji use?
+Pilot RQ3: Does positivity bias have an influence on emoji use?

 In addition, while architecture and affordances can be approximated by comparing the platforms, the socio-cultural context is more difficult to estimate.
 Therefore, on an exploratory basis, we addressed another research question related to the norms of emotional expression on the three platforms:

-RQ4: How does the socio-cultural context around emotional expression differ across Facebook, Instagram, and Twitter/X?
+Pilot RQ4: How does the socio-cultural context around emotional expression differ across Facebook, Instagram, and Twitter/X?

 Method